The Best Movies of 2018

-Presenting our list of The Best Movies of 2018 (So Far)!
+Presenting our list of The Best Movies of 2018!
 From micro-indies to big budget blockbusters, this is the good stuff from our wild and momentous year — every movie here scored high on the Tomatometer, enough to get stamped Certified Fresh.
-We only included movies with a theatrical release, and we ranked them – which means we can now crown the Best Movie of 2018 so far.
+We only included movies with a theatrical release, and we ranked them – which means we can now crown the Best Movie of 2018.
 Is it horror smash A Quiet Place?
 Mega comic crossover Avengers: Infinity War?
 Hit documentary Won’t You Be My Neighbor?
+Animated game-changer Spider-Man: Into the Spider-Verse?
 Or something else entirely?
 You’ll have to read on for the answer to that ultimate question, but we can tell you that some recent additions include a surprising appearance by Mamma Mia!
 Here We Go Again and yet another fantastic biographical documentary in McQueen, as well as a handful of festival hits like Sorry to Bother You, Blindspotting, and Eighth Grade.
+Happy watching! —Alex Vo

 Critics Consensus: Ready Player One is a sweetly nostalgic thrill ride that neatly encapsulates Spielberg's strengths while adding another solidly engrossing adventure to his filmography.

 In 2045, the planet is on the brink of chaos and collapse, but people find salvation in the OASIS, an...
 [More]